sunaipa5/go-webkit6/readme.md

 [WebkitGTK](https://webkitgtk.org/) 6.0 bindings for go.
 Written with [purego](https://github.com/ebitengine/purego).
 Compatible with [jwijenbergh/puregotk](https://github.com/jwijenbergh/puregotk)

+## About features
+WebkitGTK is a very large library, so it is not possible for me to transfer all of its features.
+You can open feature request for the features you need.

 > This library is not useful by itself, you need a GTK library.

 ## Basic example with [jwijenbergh/puregotk](https://github.com/jwijenbergh/puregotk)